 There are many reasons why you might continue to have pain or other symptoms following spine surgery.
 When your problems persist, revision surgery may be your best treatment option for correcting the problem and alleviating the pain.
 At American Neurospine Institute, PLLC, Ripul Panchal, DO, is one of the few neurological surgeons in North Texas performing revision surgeries.
-If you continue to struggle with back or neck pain and limited mobility, call the office in Plano, Texas, or schedule an appointment online.
+If you continue to struggle with back or neck pain and limited mobility, call the office in Frisco, Texas, or schedule an appointment online.

 Revision surgery is a procedure to correct or repair problems that persist after a previous spine surgery.
 To ensure you achieve the best results from revision surgery, Dr. Panchal takes extra time to review your medical records and evaluate your current health and symptoms.
 Then he talks with you about the recommended procedure, including all the risks, benefits, and any options that may be available.